add2cal/add-to-calendar-button/README.md

   - Automatically generated iCal/ics files (for all other calendars, like Apple).
 - Timed and all-day events.
 - Translatable labels and dynamic dates.
-- Auto-generated Schema.org rich results (structured data) for better SEO.
+- Auto-generated Schema.org rich (structured) data for better SEO.
 - Well documented code, to easily understand the processes and build on top of it.

 ![Demo Screenshot](https://github.com/jekuer/add-to-calendar-button/blob/main/demo.gif?raw=true)